Zergatul/Zergatul.Obs.InputOverlay/docs/CustomizingMouse.md

 ![ObjectProperties](https://github.com/Zergatul/Zergatul.Obs.InputOverlay/blob/master/docs/InkscapeObjectProperties.png?raw=true)

 These ID's are required.
-In `engine.js` application searches SVG elements by ID, and highlights them when buttons are pressed.
+In javascript we search SVG elements by ID, and highlight them when buttons are pressed.

-Now you can make some changes to example mouse, and try to replace existing mouse image in `mouse.html`.
+Now you can make some changes to example mouse, and try to replace existing mouse image in `default-mouse.html`.
 After you made some changes to SVG file, open it in any text editor.
 Copy entire `<svg>` element (this is entire file without first line).
-Open `mouse.html`, delete entire `<svg>` element and `Ctrl+V` another `<svg>` element.
+Open `default-mouse.html`, delete entire `<svg>` element and `Ctrl+V` another `<svg>` element.
 Now remove `width` and `height` attributes of `svg` element.
 In below example lines `width="210mm"` and `height="297mm"` must be removed:

 ```XML
 <svg